 I read aloud to my boys every night, and they know I will not read if it’s past 8:30 P.M.
-We start getting them ready for bed around 7:30 P.M. so that their nightly routines are done by 8 P.M. and our youngest can go to bed in his room while I read aloud to the older boys.
+We start getting them ready for bed around 7:30 P.M. so that their nightly routines are done by 8 P.M. and we can read together.
 My goal is to be done reading by 8:30 P.M. so I have two full hours before I’m in bed.

 7. Eat better during the day.

 I’ve been paying close attention to how foods affect my body this year, and it’s incredible how what I eat affects how easy it is to get up in the morning.
 If I’ve eaten processed or sugar filled foods the day before, a 5:30 A.M. wakeup call is really hard.
 I make a homemade dessert once a week on Sunday nights (Yes, Monday mornings are always harder, but I’ve got to treat myself once a week!), and the rest of the week we eat mostly whole foods, lots of protein, lots of veggies, and fruit.

 Our current favorite after dinner snack is frozen grapes — TRY IT.

 8. Put your phone and electronics away